License GuideSOC 29-1241

 Read more

-Practicing ophthalmology without an active license violates state law.
-Unlicensed practitioners face civil fines and must forfeit any income earned.
-Repeat offenses can result in criminal charges in some states.
-The consequences vary by jurisdiction, but enforcement is consistent across all states.
+Unlicensed ophthalmology practice violates state law.
+Practitioners face civil fines and must surrender any income earned without a license.
+Repeat offenses can result in criminal charges in certain states.
+The specific penalties vary by jurisdiction, but all states prohibit this practice.

 Career Outlook